-Legislation to require the issuance of only a single license plate for motor vehicles was amended and approved by the Iowa House.
+Legislation to provide for the issuance of a single rear-mounted license plate for certain motor vehicles was approved by the Montana Senate.

 SEMA has joined with the California Chamber of Commerce and several other groups representing businesses and manufacturers to oppose California bill S.B.
 258, the “Cleaning Product Right to Know Act of 2017.”